This post may contain affiliate links. Please read our disclosure policy.

-- This Mediterranean salad will keep beautifully in the fridge in an airtight container for 4-5 days.
-It's great for meal prep for this reason!
+- This Mediterranean salad will keep well in the fridge in an airtight container for 4-5 days.
+It’s great for meal prep for this reason!

 - If the salad has been sitting out in the sun for a long time, though, you may want to discard the rest for food safety reasons.

 Will you make this easy Greek chickpea salad?
-Let me know if you have any questions in the comments below or if you enjoyed it.
+Please leave me star rating and review below if you made it!
 As always, tag me #saltandlavender on Instagram with your creations.

 Mediterranean Chickpea Salad